Robrowno/rock-paper-scissors/README.md

 I featured the follwing:

 Colours:

 - A radial gradient background featuring #fdbb2d, orange and aquamarine.
 - Start-Game and Reset buttons in Green.
 - All content boxes in Lightgreen.
 - User and Computer score labels in Lightskyblue
 - Score and Timer in #fff
 - All fonts and borders in Black.

+Layout:

+- Start Page:
+  - Game Rules
+  - Supporting Image
+  - Input field
+  - Start Button

+- Game Page:
+  - Title/Return to Start Page
+  - Player Choices bar
+  - Username vs Computer bar
+  - "Game Arena"
+  - Win/Lose/Draw Banner following result
+  - Another Username vs Comp bar displaying match score
+  - Round score displayed beneath that
+  - Reset game button

+---

+## Technologies used

+- HTML5 - Used to structure my website
+- CSS3 - Used to style my website
+- JS - Used to provide logic to my website
+- Github - The cloud based service for hosting repositories for over 73 million developers
+- Git - Used to add, commit and push my changes to the server
+- Balsamiq - Used to plan and create my wireframes for my projects
+- Favicon.io - Used to source my favicon icons for my website
+- Google Fonts - Used to source different fonts in my css file

 ---
 ## Website features